streamye/fractal-doc/guides/usage.rst

     t=2019-07-02T18:48:36+0800 lvl=info msg="get owner ok" addr=0x24c6Baa88a465E9a6A64fACa0725eBb4F87414e5 owner=0x0000000000000000000000000000000000000000

 | ``--rpc`` is your node connection
-| ``--addr`` is the account you want to check balance, if you don't know it ,you can use `list account` command to get addr.
+| ``--addr`` is the account you want to check balance, if you don't know it ,you can use `list account` command to get local addr or check the wallet.

 gtool tx
 --------------
-You can send transactions, we only put ``transfer balance from A user to B user`` here, but for smart contract use , go `smart contract <xxx>`_. send transaction command is :
+You can send transactions, we only put ``transfer balance from A user to B user`` here, but for smart contract use , go `smart contract <xxx>`_.

+Send transaction command is :

 .. code-block:: bash